sourcefrog/mutants-remote/README.md

 ## Setup

 Before running the tool you must manually create an AWS account with a bucket, batch queue, compute environment, and roles.
+This is partially automated by the Terraform module in `terraform/aws`.

 ### AWS Credentials

 AWS credentials are fetched from the [standard AWS credential provider chain](https://docs.aws.amazon.com/sdkref/latest/guide/standardized-credentials.html).

-Most likely, you will want to provide a credentials in the environment (`$AWS_SECRET_ACCESS_KEY` etc) or by pointing to a configured profile by setting `$AWS_PROFILE`.
+Most likely, you will want to configure an `awscli` profile and point to it by setting `$AWS_PROFILE`, or provide a credentials in the environment (`$AWS_SECRET_ACCESS_KEY` etc).

 ## Security